This is one of those things that once you see, you can’t un-see.

 - Gravitational waves (also a big one, because it literally warps space time and compresses the earth longitudinally. can be both cyclical and random between those coming from center of galaxy and those caused by supernova).
 Reference my article on how these are responsible for the arms of our Galaxy, and how when we cross these waves every 4000 years or so, it cause slight wobble events. (which if there is enough built up instability triggers a TPW event).

--Call them TPW “excursions” caused by “destabilization events”.
-The evidence for glaciation in patagonia and Siberia is a huge problem.
-It shows that the pole must have gone from north of present to greenland and back!
+-TPW “excursions” caused by “destabilization events”.
+The evidence for glaciation in Patagonia and Siberia is a huge problem.
+It seems to suggest that the pole must have gone from north of present to greenland and back!
 How is that possible?
-And why is antarctica’s glaciation so much older than the north hemisphere?
-See evidence for each area’s glaciation here http://www.science.earthjay.com/instruction/HSU/2015_fall/GEOL_553/literature_sources/ehlers_gibbard_2007_cenozoic_global_glaciation.pdf — — -regardless of the truth, its what you have to work with.
+And it doesn’t match well with any polar wandering data (of course those kinds of anomolous data points are often thrown out of studies).
+And why is Antarctica’s glaciation so much older than the north hemisphere?
+South-East Antartica should have the oldest ice.
+North-East Antartica & the Penensula should have the youngest.
+Does this match with data?
+See evidence for each area’s glaciation here: http://www.science.earthjay.com/instruction/HSU/2015_fall/GEOL_553/literature_sources/ehlers_gibbard_2007_cenozoic_global_glaciation.pdf — — -this what you have to work with.
 So this idea solves it.
 THE CORE is more dense, it gets pulled by gravity more and destabilizes the earth.
-BUT the equitorial bulge resists the dif spin, causing mantle to differentially rotate (making the mag field by the way). but every 100,000 years or so the destabilization hits a tipping point and the SLOW tpw looses balance and the earth goes for a TPW trip.
-For the last 3 million years this has been TOWARD the “north atlantic gravity anomaly” (there also one north of australia likely playing a part).
+BUT the equatorial bulge resists the dif spin, causing mantle to differentially rotate (making the mag field by the way). but every 100,000 radiocarbon years or so the destabilization hits a tipping point and the SLOW TPW looses balance and the earth goes for a TPW trip.
+For the last 3 million K/Ar years this has been TOWARD the “North Atlantic gravity anomaly” (there also one north of Australia likely playing a part).
 And asteroid hitting the moon might just knock its orbit eccentric enough to affect tidal forces on the mantle.

 -11 year magnetic reversal of the sun tied to orbits of Jupiter, earth and (venus?) in new study https://www.eurekalert.org/pub_releases/2019-05/hd-tsf052719.php